This page is for the second Aqualad, Jackson Hyde. For the first Aqualad see: Tempest.

 Jackson then trained to become Aquaman.
 In Atlantis, he underwent a training simulation and, after emerging, recounts to Aquaman about how he got further in the training but still hasn't been able to defeat Darkseid.
 The two discuss Aquaman's daughter Andy and how, even though she is old enough, she may not be ready for the simulation but will still kick a lot of villain butts.
 Then, Mera arrived to remind Aquaman about his trip to the moon.
 Aquaman bid them goodbye and Jackson and Mera had a brief conversation before Jackson went to Amnesty Bay to have lunch with his mother.
 There, they had just started lunch, when police cars came and Jackson left to help out.
 It turned out that an enemy named Human Flying Fish.
 They fought, Jackson won, he video chatted with the teen titans, comforted a shaken-up girl, and went back to Atlantis.

 In Atlantis, he was going about his normal every-day activities when he was suddenly attacked by an unknown villain.
 The fight was not going in his favor but eventually, Jackson was able to escape and he tried to alert the people in Atlantis of what what was going on, but instead they saw him as the threat and restrained him.
+When law enforcement tried to arrest him, Arthur fought them and escaped.
+He went to Mera, who took him in and gave him a device to help him, before sending him to the surface.
+There, he collapsed in exhaustion in the back of a boat going by, injured.

 Power and Abilities